 - Features and aspects of their crowdfunding software

-3. Systems Requirements Specifications and Data Analysis
+3. Define System Requirements and Analyze Data

 This step involves aggregating information from the phase above into a concrete set of business models and technical requirements.
 The technical requirement is used to develop an interactive prototype to guide the coding process, while the business model guides the marketing process.

-4. Budget and Timeline Estimates
+4. Estimate Budget and Timeline

 The project manager should use the information above to draft and allocate tasks to every team member.
 Each team member should have a clear description of the expected deliverable and the deadline for that.